ataraxie/codeshovel/DEVELOPMENT.md

 ### Building CodeShovel from the terminal

-In the CodeShovel project directory, run `mvn install` and `mvn package`.
+In the CodeShovel project directory, run `mvn install` and `mvn -DskipTests=true package`.
 The result will be a `.jar` file in the `target` directory that can be run as described previously.

 ### Setting up CodeShovel in the IDE